-> - The author’s name, or any other identifying information, may not appear anywhere on the essay itself, including the title page, headers, and/or footers.
+- The author’s name or any other identifying information, including course code and professor’s name, may not appear anywhere on the essay itself, including the title page, headers, and/or footers.
 This is to ensure that all submissions appear anonymous when the Editorial Board reviews them and may therefore be evaluated within a standard of objectivity.

-> - Each author may submit up to two (2) essays to IDIOM per academic year, but the Editorial Board will not select more than one (1) essay by the same author for publication.
+- Each author may submit up to two (2) essays to IDIOM per academic year, but the Editorial Board will not select more than one (1) essay by the same author for publication.

 - A Submission Form, properly and completely filled out, must accompany each submitted essay.
 Authors who choose to submit a second essay must then complete and submit a second Submission Form.